ahnpj/incident-response-and-investigations/endpoint-compromise-and-persistence-investigations/windows-backdoor-account-registry-persistence-investigation/investigation-walkthrough.md

 <details>
 <summary><strong>▶ 6) Backdoor Account Usage Review (Logon Attempt Validation)</strong><br>
- → Checking whether the backdoor account was used for authentication during the captured timeframe
+ → checking whether the backdoor account was used for authentication during the captured timeframe
 </summary><br>

 *Goal:* Validate presence/absence of logon activity (4624/4625) associated with the backdoor user and interpret intent (staged vs active).